 - Car seat – Unfortunately, these are one of the most expensive items that you will have to have.
 And you have to buy more than one.
 Here are some options for car seats: Infant carrier car seat and base – Usually fits baby for first year of life.
 When baby exceeds the height and weight limit (usually 22-30 pounds and 30 inches), you will have to buy an additional car seat.
 The recommendation for rear-facing has been changed from one year and 20 pounds to 2 years and/or until the limit of the rear-facing seat.
 This means that after using a carrier, you should get a convertible car seat.
 Most of these remain rear-facing for 35-45 pounds and until the child’s head is above the car seat.
 For those that are more financially conscience, you could just get a convertible car seat as your only seat.
 These usually fit 5 -45 pounds rear-facing and then as much as 70 pounds forward-facing.
 For instance, the Britax Boulevard 70 fits babies from 5 – 40 pounds rear-facing and up to 70 pounds forward-facing.
 This seat will most likely last from birth until 5 or 6 years old depending on the size of your child.
 However, the Britax car seats are pretty expensive.
 For an inexpensive car seat, the Cosco Scenera costs about $40 and will fit a baby rear-facing from 5-35 pounds and forward facing until 40 pounds.
 (My son is almost 4 and is only 33 pounds.)

 - Stroller – If your budget allows, I would recommend an all-terrain 3-wheel stroller (with a swivel front wheel), but you could get by with a $20 umbrella stroller.
 (Keep in mind you will not be able to put a newborn in an umbrella stroller.)
+If this is your second baby, I recommend finding the best tandem stroller you can, which will make life a lot easier managing two or more children.

 - Crib/Portable crib – There are bassinets and baby baskets and co-sleepers for baby to sleep in, but if you want to keep it to the absolute necessary item for a baby, you can get away with just buying a portable crib (Pack-n-play).
 A lot of times these even come with a bassinet and changing table.